NextronSystems/thor-manual/output/scan-output.rst

 ~~~~~~~~~~~~~~~~~~~~~

 You are able to set you custom prefix by using
-``--scanid-prefix``.
+``--scan-id-prefix``.
 The fixed character "S" can be replaced with any
 custom string.
 This allows users to set an identifier for a group of
 scans that can be grouped together in a SIEM or Analysis Cockpit.